Mongolia

 Horses, Horizons & the Spirit of Naadam

-Mongolia is gloriously unpredictable, and if you embrace its spontaneity you’ll be swept away by wild Mongol ponies, endless steppe and the magic of riding through a fenceless world where horses outnumber people.
-Expect vodka toasts, fiery little mounts, cosy gers, heartfelt hospitality and the unforgettable spectacle of Naadam Festival child jockeys thundering across the steppe like centaurs.
+Mongolia is gloriously unpredictable, and if you embrace its spontaneity, you’ll be swept away by the endless steppe and the magic of riding through a fenceless world where horses outnumber people.
+Expect vodka toasts, fiery little mounts, cosy gers, heartfelt hospitality and the unforgettable spectacle of Naadam Festival, when child jockeys thunder across the steppe like centaurs.

 Trip Highlights